RuwanthiLakshika/Interactive-Map/README.md

-### Interactive Map with React & Leaflet
+### Interactive Map with React Leaflet

-an Interactive Map built with React and Leaflet!
+an Interactive Map built with Next.js and React Leaflet!
 This app allows users to select and set custom locations with ease, featuring dynamic view adjustments and real-time geolocation integration.

 ## ✨ Key Features: